 DNR OFFICIAL BANDS PEREGRINE FALCON BROOD ON BLP STACK

-Four falcon chicks banded at Harbor Island power plant- Article from the
+Falcon chicks banded at Sims– Article from the

 Grand Haven Tribune – Alex Doty

-Peregrine falcons were listed as an endangered species by the U.S. Fish and Wildlife Service in 1970, after their Midwest population was eliminated in the mid-1960s due to problems with the pesticide DDT.
-In 1999, following extensive restoration efforts, the peregrine was removed from the federally endangered species list, but it remains on the Michigan endangered species list.
+Peregrine Falcons were listed as an endangered species by the U.S. Fish and Wildlife Service in 1970, after their Midwest population was eliminated in the mid-1960s due to problems with the pesticide DDT.
+In 1999, following extensive restoration efforts, the Peregrine Falcon was removed from the federally endangered species list, but it remains on the Michigan endangered species list.

-Thanks to Matt McKee and Mike Killebrew who helped band the chicks.
-Matt wore a Go Pro while climbing and banding the chicks.
+Thanks to Matt McKee who wore a Go Pro while climbing and banding the chicks.
 The video was edited by Steve Atterton, SOS Photoparty watch a Short video by Steve Atterton of the Falcon Banding